-Jeff Zhang has served as our chief technology officer since April 2016.
+Jeff Zhang has served as the chief technology officer of Alibaba Group since April 2016.

 Prior to his current position, Jeff was president of China retail marketplaces from May 2015 to April 2016, and president of Taobao Marketplace and the wireless business division prior to that.
 He joined our company in July 2004 and has held various management positions, at different times leading Taobao Marketplace's technology infrastructure team, the B2C development team and Taobao Marketplace's product technology development team from 2004 to 2011.
 He served as vice president of product technology and operations of Taobao Marketplace from June 2011 to March 2012, and vice president of website and technology of Alibaba.com's China operations from March 2012 to January 2013.
 From January 2013 to February 2014, he oversaw Juhuasuan, local services, 1688.com, and Tmall.